 Stress, Deformation, and Delamination

-By looking at the effective stress, you can determine if a heating circuit design will break.
+By looking at the equivalent stress, you can determine if a heating circuit design will break.
 In this model, the layer and plate deform by ~50 μm, bending toward the air.
-The bending places stress on the design, particularly at the inner corners of the circuit, where the effective stress reaches its highest point at ~13 MPa.
+The bending places stress on the design, particularly at the inner corners of the circuit, where the equivalent stress reaches its highest point at ~13 MPa.
 Still, this is well under the max yield stress for the glass and nichrome (250 and 360 MPa, respectively), meaning they both stay intact.